 How I found real food nutrition

-For me, discovering a real-food approach started for me about 6 years ago when my husband decided to lose weight following the Slow Carb Diet described in Tim Ferriss’ book, The 4 Hour Body (which I recommend, by the way).
-My husband saw Tim Ferriss on Dr. Oz, liked the concept, bought his book, and got started!
-Long story short, he lost about 50 pounds in 5 months by eliminating grains, fruit, most dairy, and processed food!
-My husband does the majority of the cooking (woohoo!), so I ate what he ate—which turned out to be delicious, satisfying meals.
-This meant lots of meat, veggies, beans, lentils, eggs, and a very small amount of dairy.
-My results weren’t as dramatic (I didn’t have a lot of weight to lose), but after a week of eliminating grains, I didn’t crave pasta or bread.
-By the second week I had lost a couple pounds, and my mood and energy levels were amazing (I hadn’t realized that my mood had been an issue)!
+For me, discovering a real-food approach began about 10 years ago when I lost a few pounds after following Tim Ferriss’ Slow Carb Diet from his book, The 4 Hour Body (which I recommend, by the way).
+After eliminating grains, fruit, most dairy, and processed food I easily lost a few pounds (I didn’t have a lot of weight to lose).
+After a week of eliminating grains, I didn’t crave pasta or bread.
+By the second week my mood and energy levels were amazing (I hadn’t realized that my mood had been an issue)!
 At that point, I started researching the effects of food on different aspects of health.
 Seriously amazing stuff.
 We all know that it is important to eat our healthy to be healthy, but food can really have a profound effect on overall health and wellness.
 I had no idea that diet could have such a noticeable effect on the brain in particular.
 After just a few weeks of eliminating most sugar, junk, and processed food, I could think much more clearly, and I was in a consistently good mood.
 I did not have any issues with mood disorders or depression in the past, but still noticed a very noticeable improvement in my mood and attitude.
 I also noticed that if I have a “cheat” day and overdo it on sugar, I get short-tempered and lazy rather quickly.
 Over time I also began experiencing fewer headaches, and found that I don’t count calories and I don’t gain weight!

 After about two years, we transitioned to a more Paleoish diet by eliminating legumes and adding a little fruit here or there, but with the continued focus of eating unprocessed real food.
 We also gradually improved the quality of the foods we ate, by incorporating more organic and grass-fed foods.
 Our family has been eating a predominately whole-food diet ever since and all of us are better for it!